-Aloe catengiana, known from the southern Angolan highlands, has recently been found in the Omavanda area of the Baynes Mountains in northern Kaokoveld, Namibia.
-It is a much branched shrubby aloe with spreading, leafy branches up to about 1 m long.
+Aloe catengiana is only known from the Catengue Railway Station in southwestern Angola.
+It is a shrubby ascending aloe with spreading, leafy branches up to about 1 m long.
 It thrives in cultivation and flowers during autumn.

 Distribution and habitat

 The soil is poor in minerals and acidic.
-Rainfall in the Kaokoveld habitat ranges from 300-400 mm per annum, and is experienced mainly in summer (in the form of thunder showers).
-Vegetation of the region includes savanna with bushwillows (Combretum zeyheri, C. apiculatum) and corkwood (Commiphora species) prominent.
-Aloe catengiana shares its habitat with other succulent plants such as Cotyledon orbiculata var. orbiculata, Cyphostemma currorii, Crassula transvaalensis, Kalanchoe lanceolata, Sarcostemma viminale, Tetradenia kaokoensis and Aeollanthus rehmannii.
+Rainfall in the habitat ranges from 300–500 mm per annum, and is experienced mainly in summer (in the form of thundershowers).

 Derivation of name and historical aspects

 Aloe catengiana is pollinated by sunbirds.
-The plants proliferates from the base and when damaged by grassland fires will simply re-sprout.
-The grey green leaf skin (epidermis) is covered with a waxy layer, which protects the leaves against excessive sunlight and moisture loss.
+The plants proliferate from the base and when damaged by fires will simply re-sprout.

 Uses and cultural aspects